 To start working on her product, Serensits sought to take advantage of the opportunities at Penn State for aspiring entrepreneurs.

 She applied for and received startup investment funding from the State College location of Ben Franklin Technology Partners, a statewide technology-based business accelerator.
 She also received a $10,000 startup grant from the Happy Valley Launchbox’s Summer Founders Program, a business accelerator program sponsored by Invent Penn State, and $3,000 from a National Science Foundation grant that is administered by Penn State.
+She also worked with the Penn State Small Business Development Center (SBDC).

 But the course work has opened her eyes to her product’s potential as a statistical tool.
 The advanced analytics and predictive techniques can be directly applied to data in Trendable, which she said will make the product more valuable.